Last updated: February 21st, 2023

-The Macy, for example, comes in several colors and patterns and features a more textured, striped knit look as opposed to the finer knit pattern of the Vienna.
+The Macy comes in several colors and patterns and features a more textured, striped knit look as opposed to the finer knit pattern of the Vienna.

 And Vivaia offers square, round, and pointed-toe heels.
 These are low heels, or kitten heels, with less than two inches of heel.

-But they don’t stop there.
-Vivaia also has six boot styles that range from ankle boots to over-the-knee.
+And they don’t stop there.
+Vivaia now has six boot styles that range from ankle boots to over-the-knee.

-Vivaia boots feature the same signature knit upper using recycled materials and herb-infused odor-resistant insole.
+Vivaia boots feature the same signature knit upper using recycled materials and an herb-infused odor-resistant insole.

-Vivaia also has five styles of sneakers.
+Lastly, Vivaia has five styles of sneakers.
 Most are lace-up shoes, but the Jenny is a casual slip-on.